mvolkmann/blog/src/smalltalk/smalltalk-objects.md

 Here are some important facts about the diagram above:

-- Every class is represented by an object which is an instance of its own metaclass.
+- Every class is represented by a pair of objects.
+  One represents the class and the other represents its metaclass.
 - The instance methods of a metaclass are the class methods of the corresponding class.
-- When a class is selected in a System Browser, clicking the "class" button causes it to display the metaclass instance variables which are the class methods of the class.
+- When a class is selected in a System Browser, clicking the "class" button causes it to display its metaclass.
 - The name of each metaclass is the name of its corresponding class followed by " class".
 For example, the name of the metaclass of the `Circle` class is `Circle class`.